 Compensation provided to Cornerstone is negotiable at Cornerstone's discretion and varies, but typically, Cornerstone charges an annual fee of 1.0% of the value of a client account up to \$5 million; 0.7% of the value of a client account between \$5 million and \$20 million; and 0.4% of the value of the client account over \$20 million.
 Cornerstone charges a minimum annual fee of \$5,000 for investment management services.
-Certain nonprofit clients, sub-advised client accounts, and long-standing clients of Cornerstone may pay lower fees.
+The fees are negotiable at Cornerstone's discretion, and certain clients such as nonprofit and long-standing clients of Cornerstone may pay lower fees.
 Clients may select how they wish to pay Cornerstone for the advisory services.
 Cornerstone can directly debit advisory fees from the client's account or invoice the client for the advisory fee.
 Regardless of the method chosen, Cornerstone sends each client a statement showing the amount of assets in which the advisory fee is calculated along with the fee that has been debited from the client's account or due to Cornerstone.